-Initially we had weekend sessions (2-4 hrs/week), but closer to the competition we practiced 5 days a week , 18-24 hr weekly on an average.
+Initially, we had weekend sessions (2-4 hrs/week), but closer to the competition we practiced 5 days a week, 18-24 hr weekly on an average.
 We have been learning Robotics at Roboclub for a few years now.
-Everyone on our team have experience using the Mindstorms EV3 and have participated in the WRO and FLL competitions before.
-For this animal-allies challenge we explored a lot of new mechanisms before we actually started building our BOT.
+Everyone on our team has experience using the Mindstorms EV3 and has participated in the WRO and FLL competitions before.
+For this animal-allies challenge, we explored a lot of new mechanisms before we actually started building our BOT.

-We learnt that more than 85% of the world’s crops are pollinated by Honey Bees.
-Every third bite of food comes from a bee pollinated crop or animal that depends on bee pollination.
-As a part of the research we visited a bee keeping farm and training centre in the state of UTTAR PRADESH (UP) and learnt all about BEES.
+We learned that more than 85% of the world’s crops are pollinated by Honey Bees.
+Every third bite of food comes from a bee-pollinated crop or animal that depends on bee pollination.
+As a part of the research, we visited a bee keeping farm and training center in the state of UTTAR PRADESH (UP) and learned all about BEES.

 Whenever people see a beehive in their houses, they call the pest controls and burn the hive.
 That kills about 20-80 thousand bees.
 So we thought of building a solution that can safely relocate the beehive without harming the bees.
 Our solution is a BEE SAVER BOT that takes down beehives without harming any humans or bees in households and high rise buildings.